 The Department of Education through its Learners First Strategy 2018 -2021 is committed to every learner every day.
-The department strives to bring these values to life and actively promotes participation and achievement to progress learning, development and achieve success for all.
-As part of this commitment the department has a focus on prioritising supports and resources for learners with disability and diverse needs.
+The Department strives to bring these values to life and actively promotes participation and achievement to progress learning, development and achieve success for all.
+As part of this commitment the department has a focus on prioritising supports and resources for learners with disability and for whom English is an additional language.
 These provisions work to minimise barriers and promote wellbeing to better enable learning outcomes through a continuum of support centered on collaboration, student agency and evidence-informed practice.

-Students with disability and diverse needs are encouraged and supported to attend their local government school and make connections with Child and Family Centres and Launching into Learning programs before they start school.
+Students are encouraged and supported to attend their local government school and make connections with Child and Family Centres and Launching into Learning programs before they start school.

 Child and Family Centres and schools can assist families, children and young people with a range of integrated and targeted specialist services and resources.

-School staff have access to a support teacher in every school and specialist staff such as social workers, school psychologists, autism consultants, and inclusion and access co-ordinators to assist with physical access requirements.
+School staff have access to a support teacher in every school and specialist staff such as social workers, school psychologists, speech and language pathologists, autism consultants, and inclusion and access coordinators to assist with physical access requirements.

 Quality Differentiated Teaching Practice